netj/3x/docs/tutorial/README.md

 ### 2. Use Multiple Queues

-Any 3X command related to planning or executing runs operates on the *current queue*.
+Any <span class="sans-serif">3X</span> command related to planning or executing runs operates on the *current queue*.
 Once you begin to use multiple targets, it could be convenient to use separate queues for each target.

 #### View Queue Status and the Current Queue